 Why is this medication prescribed?

-Lumacaftor and ivacaftor is used to treat certain types of cystic fibrosis (an inborn disease that causes problems with breathing, digestion, and reproduction) in adults and children 1 year of age and older.
+Lumacaftor and ivacaftor is used to treat certain types of cystic fibrosis (CF; an inherited condition that affects the lungs and other parts of the body).
 Lumacaftor is in a class of medications called cystic fibrosis transmembrane conductance regulator (CFTR) correctors.
 Ivacaftor is in a class of medications called cystic fibrosis transmembrane conductance regulator (CFTR) potentiators.
-Both of these medications work by improving the function of a protein in the body to decrease the build-up of thick mucus in the lungs and improving other symptoms of cystic fibrosis.
+Both of these medications work by improving the function of a protein in the body to decrease the build-up of thick mucus in the lungs and improve other symptoms of cystic fibrosis.

 How should this medicine be used?